BlueSquare23/web-lgsm/docs/config_options.md

 server configuration files *cfg* files (as is the convention used by the folks at the LGSM) and the main Web LGSM configuration file a *config* file.

+Likewise, I've made a similar distinction between *controls* or *commands* and *cmds*.
+When I use the three letter *cmd* I'm referring to a command that is run via the send button within a running game server console.
+Whereas, when the web-lgsm app itself executes a command via a shell process I'm calling that a *command*.

-You'll notice this distinction used throughout the code, comments, and documentation.
+You'll notice these distinctions used throughout the code, comments, and documentation.